 Did you know your cat is a ‘true carnivore’?

-Cats have unique needs when it comes to nutrition, which many pet guardians aren't aware of.
+Cats have unique needs when it comes to nutrition.

 Did you know that cats aren't equipped to digest plants and vegetables?

-Did you also know that cats (in the wild) get 70-75% of their daily water intake from their prey?
+Did you also know that in the wild, cats get 70-75% of their daily water intake from their prey?

 IBS and IBD - what’s the difference?

-If your cat suffers from IBS, uncomfortable symptoms such as abdominal pain, bloating, diarrhea, nausea and vomiting will come and go.
-If left untreated, however, IBS can develop into IBD, which is chronic inflammation of the stomach or intestines.
+IBS causes uncomfortable symptoms such as abdominal pain, bloating, diarrhea, nausea and vomiting.
+If left untreated, IBS can develop into IBD, which is chronic inflammation of the stomach or intestines.

 While there’s no single cause of IBD, sensitivity to additives such as artificial colors, flavors and preservatives often plays a major role.